PROMOTIONAL PRODUCTS EDMONTON

 The difference between the two cases was not the product.
 It was the system the product served.

-Engineers hired when goal was one.
+Engineers hired.
+The goal was one.
+Planning over product.

 Merch sales growth year one.
 Audience-first design.